The science

 For oxidation and contamination safety.

 Sourcing: Ethiopian seeds, cold-pressed in California, one ingredient.
-The full how-it's-made math lives on the transparency page.
+The full how-it’s-made math lives on how it’s made.

 Cold-pressed in California from single-origin Ethiopian seeds.